PX4/PX4-Autopilot/apps/examples/README.txt

   Configuration options:

-  CONFIG_EXAMPLES_UBSTERM_BUILTIN - Build the usbterm example as an NSH
+  CONFIG_EXAMPLES_USBTERM_BUILTIN - Build the usbterm example as an NSH
     built-in command.
 NOTE:  This is not fully functional as of this writing..
 It should work, but there is no mechanism in place yet to exit the USB terminal program and return to NSH.